cpaelzer/cpaelzer.github.io/content/blogs/008-virt-stack-crystal-ball.md

-A: For exactly that use case in the wider context of Openstack there is the [Ubuntu Cloud Archive](https://wiki.ubuntu.com/OpenStack/CloudArchive) which usually backports the most recent virtualization stack from the latest Ubuntu LTS to previous LTS releases.
+A: For exactly that use case in the wider context of Openstack there is the [Ubuntu Cloud Archive](https://wiki.ubuntu.com/OpenStack/CloudArchive) which backports the most recent virtualization stack from the latest Ubuntu LTS to previous LTS releases.